Banking in Playa Del Carmen

 Note: Some services like credit cards are only available for permanent residents of Mexico with visa.

 When we asked bank executives what advice they had for foreigners that wanted to open accounts here they told us to have all your paperwork together and keep everything.
-If you loose log in numbers and account numbers you can see a representative at the bank but this can take time and if you are in the process of completing an important transaction it can slow things down.
+If you lose log in numbers and account numbers, you can see a representative at the bank, but this can take time and if you are in the process of completing an important transaction it can slow things down.

 It should also be noted that Mexican bank accounts are insured much like how the FDIC works in the United States.